METHODS-Group/DRDMannTurb/README.md

 ## Status of Provided Scripts

-Not all scripts provided in the repository work, with the foremost reason being that data files were not provided.
-Here is a listing of which can be run and reasons for those that cannot be:
+Most provided scripts now work out of the box.
+Here is a listing of which can be run:

 See results from initial runs in ``./script/results/``.